 The Commission considers the above factors in determining the teacher’s level of fitness and whether it should impose discipline.

 Ultimately, the CTC decides to discipline the teacher.
-It highlights the facts that the teacher’s students would likely lose respect for the teacher and one of the convictions was for an aggravated offense.
+It highlights the fact that the teacher’s students would likely lose respect for the teacher and one of the convictions was for an aggravated offense.5

+Yes.
 The hearing is like a court trial that is held at the Office of Administrative Hearings (OAH).
-A deputy attorney from the California Department of Justice represents the CTC, and a defense attorney can represent the convicted teacher (at the teacher’s own cost).
+A deputy attorney from the California Department of Justice represents the CTC, and a defense attorney can represent you (at your own cost).

-Both parties introduce evidence to prove their respective cases.
-For example, a teacher may offer a certificate of rehabilitation to show that, despite a conviction, he/she is still fit to teach.
+You may introduce evidence to prove your case.
+For example, you may offer a certificate of rehabilitation to show that, despite a conviction, you are still fit to teach.

 5. What is a “conviction” for purposes of teacher discipline?